DinkyToyz/wtmcsServiceDispatcher/README.md

 The mod logs to [the games normal output log](http://steamcommunity.com/sharedfiles/filedetails/?id=463645931), and can also log to a separate log file, wtmcsServiceDispatcher.log, stored in the same directory as the settings.

-Create one or more the following files in the same directory in order to enable debug log stuff (wich might slow things down quite a bit) and logging to file.
+Create one or more the following files in the same directory in order to enable debug log stuff (which might slow things down quite a bit) and logging to file.

 - **wtmcsServiceDispatcher.debug**:
   Enables logging debug data to mod log file, and slightly more logging to the games standard log destinations.